LOVE--.......LOVE--

 "See?" everyone claims.
 "See how loving we are?
 See how much we do for the less fortunate?
 We're the true humanitarians, the true followers of Jesus, because we LOVE everyone."

 None of us are all that loving.
 No, seriously.
 We're not.
+Towards each other, that is.
 We love ourselves.
 We love admiration.
 We even love the warm feeling that comes from helping someone else.
-We love feeling a part of something bigger, feeling that our lives matter, knowing that our benevolence puts us a couple of steps ahead of the self-absorbed materialist.
-Even during those rare selfless moments when we would throw ourselves in front of a moving train for a total stranger, even when we are most impressed with our selflessness, we are aware that this exalted attitude may not come again anytime soon.
+We love to feel we are a part of something bigger, that our lives matter.
+We often give out of the sheer satisfaction of knowing that our benevolence puts us a couple steps ahead of the self-absorbed materialist.
+Even during those rare selfless moments when we might throw ourselves in front of a moving train for a total stranger, even in those times when we are most impressed with our selflessness, we are aware that this exalted attitude probably won't last long.

 The bottom line is that we are all self-centered to the core.
-Even our benevolence has a selfish ring to it.
-Somewhere underneath our apparent generosity lies a me-first mentality that easily masquerades as self-abasement.
+Even our benevolence has a selfish ring.
+Somewhere underneath our apparent generosity lies a me-first mentality that is hard to shake.

-When I am asked why I spend hours upon hours pouring my life and my time into people who are not necessarily thankful for my effort, the questioner often assumes it is because I love people.
+When I am asked why I spend so many hours pouring my life and my time into people who are not necessarily thankful for my effort, the questioner often assumes it is because I love people.

 They are wrong.
 I do not love people.